-Moreton In Marsh is a pretty market town built mainly of the honey-coloured stone quarried from the local area, in the north Gloucestershire Cotswolds.
+Moreton In Marsh is a pretty market town in the north Gloucestershire Cotswolds.
+The chocolate box houses here are built mainly of the honey-coloured stone quarried from the local area.

 The name is said to derive from the old English Moreton for a farm on the moor and ‘in Marsh’ possibly from henne and mersh, from a marsh used by birds.

 The town is also occasionally and interchangeably referred to as Moreton in the Marsh or sometimes Moreton on Marsh.

 History of Moreton in Marsh

 The broad High Street has the Fosse Way, a major Roman road from the south coast to Lincoln, lying beneath the modern surface.

 There is evidence of settlements here dating back to Iron Age times.
 The town itself dates back over a thousand years to Saxon times.
 Nowadays this small market town nestled at the head of the Evenlode Valley, has a population of around 4000 inhabitants.

 Moreton-in-Marsh was also well placed for the old coaching route from London to Worcester and the town became a popular stopping place for stagecoaches, hence several coaching inns that still exist in the thriving market town, which was given its Saxon Charter over 1000 years ago when it was part of the region known as Mercia.

 The Four Shire Stone located about two miles out of the town marks the old meeting point of four counties, Gloucestershire, Warwickshire, Worcestershire and Oxfordshire.